aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

 - A target Aiven for OpenSearch service within your project.
 - Your OpenSearch or Elasticsearch snapshot is from version 7.10.2 or earlier, or from OpenSearch 1.x/2.x, and it is not newer than the target service version.
-- Optional: To verify the compatibility of your snapshot for migration, run the `pre_snapshot_checks.py` script from the
+- Optional: Verify snapshot compatibility using the `pre_snapshot_checks.py` script from the
   [Aiven examples GitHub repository](https://github.com/aiven/aiven-examples/blob/main/solutions/validate-elasticsearch-to-opensearch-migration/pre_snapshot_checks.py).

 :::note

-When creating the snapshot, set `include_global_state: true` to include the global state, which contains important metadata like aliases and templates.
-If the snapshot does not include the global state, setting `include_global_state: true` during migration will not work.
+When creating the snapshot, you can configure these options:

+- `restore_global_state`: Set to `true` to restore the cluster state, which includes important metadata like aliases and templates.
+Default is `false`.
+If the snapshot does not include the global state, setting this option to `true` has no effect.

+- `include_aliases`: Set to `true` to restore aliases and their indices.
+Default is `true`.

 For more details, see
 [Reapply ISM policies after snapshot restore](/docs/products/opensearch/howto/migrate-ism-policies.md).
 :::

 ### Optional: Collect data for migration validation {#collect-data-for-migration-validation}

-You can collect and compare data from the source and target services to verify the migration's accuracy.
+You can collect and compare data from the source and target services to verify the migration.
 This step is optional but recommended to ensure the migration was successful.

-1. **Collect data from the source service**: Before migrating the data, collect data from the source service and save it in a JSON file
+1. **Collect data from the source service**: Before migration, collect data from the source service and save it in a JSON file
    (for example, `file1.json`).
 Use the following script from the [Aiven examples GitHub repository](https://github.com/aiven/aiven-examples/blob/main/solutions/validate-elasticsearch-to-opensearch-migration/get_migration_validation_data.py):